Meme1079/NoteSkin-Selector-Remaster/NoteSkin Selector Remastered/images/noteSkins/README.txt

-The png and xml file names should have 'NOTE_assets-' before the note name
+The png and xml file names, you should have 'NOTE_assets-' before the note name or it will not work properly